 The Washington Utilities Transportation Commission lists 31 commercial railroad companies operating in the state, with four located in Seattle.
 With so much rail activity, accidents and injuries become an inevitability.

-When the Amtrak Cascades train derailed near Seattle in December 2017, the tragedy became frontpage news.
+The tragedy became front-page news when the Amtrak Cascades train derailed near Seattle in December 2017.
 The new train lost control while navigating a curve on an overpass.
 It fell to the highway below, killing three passengers and injuring 57 crew members and passengers.
-The derailed train and its detached components damaged eight vehicles on the highway and injured 8 vehicle occupants.
+The derailed train and its detached components damaged eight vehicles on the highway and injured eight vehicle occupants.

 The accident caused 25.8 million dollars in property damage, including the damaged train cars.
 After a lengthy investigation, the National Transportation Safety Board determined that excessive speed while navigating a curve was a significant contributing factor to the accident.
 The train didn’t have Positive Train Control or another system for effectively mitigating the dangers of a hazardous curve.